BMW General Module 5 Removal Procedure for E46

 side.
 See picture.

 Step 3.
 Open glove box and remove the 5 screws.
 See picture.
+On the X3 there are two more screws at the very back of the glove box (not shown).

 Step 4.
 Pull the glove box straight forward until it is free